GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Description

-This Python script (`mixtures_main.py`) computes the volumes of source liquids that are needed to create a series of required dilution mixtures, and assigns them to well locations on a desired microtiter plate, and in a specified order.
+This Python script (`mixtures_main.py`) computes the volumes of source liquids that are needed to create a series of required dilution mixtures, and assigns them to well locations on a desired microtiter plate (24-well, 96-well and 384-well plate), and in a specified order (by row, by column or snaking by either).
 If wanted, it also outputs a well map of the resulting plate layout, for record keeping.

 ## Installation